szupi-ipuzs/esphome-external-uyat/README.md

 - `detect` - we will use the type that the MCU reported for the datapoint.
 See [here](#autodetection-of-datapoint-type).

 ## Specifing a datapoint
-Most of the time when you specify a datapoint you can do it in two forms: a short form and a long form.
+Most of the time when you specify a datapoint you can do it in three forms:
+### Short form
 Short form only requires to specify the number, while the type is automatically set to a default type, which depends on the context - see the [detailed description of components](#components).
 Example of short form
 ```yaml